 Astronauts have plenty of things to keep them busy in space.
 They conduct scientific experiments, collect data and samples, and do repairs on the spaceship.
 Astronauts have meetings via their computers with scientists on Earth, too.
 They also clean the ship and work out at least two hours a day to stay healthy and strong.

-Hands-on Outer Space Activities for Preschoolers
+Free Space Lesson Plans for Preschoolers

 These space activities for preschoolers are designed to be simple enough to do at home, but they can also be easily done in the preschool classroom.
 Be sure to pin this page of preschool space activities and download your free lesson plans at the end of this post.